Adit-Jana/korber-pharma-managed-service/README.md

-# korber-pharma-managed-service
+# korber-pharma-managed-services
-A lightweight Spring Boot microservice that maintains pharmaceutical inventory by product and batch, supports batch-level expiry tracking, and exposes REST endpoints to query and update inventory.
-Built with Spring Data JPA and an H2 in-memory database.
+A lightweight Spring Boot microservice that maintains pharmaceutical inventory by product and batch, supports batch-level expiry tracking, and exposes REST endpoints.
+It has two major backend modules.
+Inventory Management Service and Order Management Service.
+They can be run independently or together as part of a managed services suite.
+These services are designed for easy integration into larger systems and they can communicate with each other asynchronously.

 ## Features